Key Information

 - Making links with other schools, both in in the UK and abroad

-- Enabling parents and children to share in regular ‘Celebration assemblies’ where good attendance, learning behaviour and house success are all valued
+- Enabling parents and children to share in regular ‘Celebration Worship’ where good attendance, learning behaviour and house success are all valued